Harnashevich/Spotify/README.md

 # Spotify

-Music and audio app on iOS.
+Music and audio application on iOS.
 Complete with the official Spotify API, playback, search functionality.

 Technology stack: